Scout24/play-orientdb-client/README.md

     userName = getConfigProperty("orientdb.username"),
     password = getConfigProperty("orientdb.password")
 )
-// the WS Client is provided by the NingWSComponents trait new OrientDbHttpClient(config, wsClient)
+// the actor system is provided by play new OrientDbHttpClient(config)(actorSystem)
 ```

 #Query